dylan-davidson/Core-Connect-4/Getting-Started.md

 ### Visual Studio

-1. Open your Connect 4 project in Visual Studio and add **ai.h, ai.cpp, and driver-vs.o** into the project the same way the other starter files were added in the core
+1. Open your Connect 4 project in Visual Studio and add **ai.h** into the project the same way the other header files were added in the core
-2. In order to use the main function in the driver for the AI **instead** of the main function in **connect4.cpp**, follow steps 3-4.
-In order to use the main function in **connect4.cpp** **instead** of the main function in the driver for the AI, exclude **driver-vs.o** and re-include **connect4.cpp** following steps 3-4.
+2. Now add **ai.cpp and driver-vs.o** into the project the same way the other source files were added in the core

+#### To Use driver-vs.o’s Main

+1. Right click on your **connect4.cpp** file in the left panel and select "Properties".
+2. Under the "General" tab, choose "Yes" for the "Excluded From Build" option and click "OK".
+3. Right click on your **driver-vs.o** file in the left panel and select "Properties".
+4. Under the "General" tab, choose "No" for the "Excluded From Build" option and click "OK".

+#### To Revert Back To connect4.cpp’s Main

+1. Right click on your **driver-vs.o** file in the left panel and select "Properties".
+2. Under the "General" tab, choose "Yes" for the "Excluded From Build" option and click "OK".
 3. Right click on your **connect4.cpp** file in the left panel and select "Properties".
-4. Under the "General" tab, choose "Yes" for the "Excluded From Build" option and click "OK".
+4. Under the "General" tab, choose "No" for the "Excluded From Build" option and click "OK".
-5. Have fun with the AI reach!

 ### XCode